Mark S. Allen: Personal life

 In 2016, his book 100 Things to do in Sacramento Before You Die was published on Reedy Press in their 100 Things series, and volume two was released in 2021.

 He has a Guinness World Record for jalapeño pepper eating.
 He has been Mark Zuckerberg's guest at the Facebook campus on numerous occasions to host celebrity movie screening Q&As.
 He has also hosted screenings for two California governors.

 In 2017 he was awarded the Children's Miracle Network "Person Of The Year" award for his ongoing efforts to raise funds for children's hospitals.

 Controversies

+Drunk driving arrests

 In late 2006, Sacramento County sheriff's deputies pulled Allen over near the Sacramento International Airport, where he was eventually arrested for driving while under the influence.
 He was suspended from KMAX-TV and did not appear on "Good Day Sacramento" while the case proceed its way through the court system.
 He entered a guilty plea to a single misdemeanor count of DUI, served three years on probation and performed community service as part of his sentence.
 The station re-instated him a short time later.
 He later addressed the arrest during a "Good Day Sacramento" broadcast, noting that he had been dining with friends and believed he was sober enough to drive home.